DamlaSerper/Parameterized_Centrifugal_Filter/README.md

 # Paramaterized_Centrifugal_Filter
 Parameterized GMSH code of a vertical centrifugal filter

+## Authors
+MSc.
+Damla Serper

 ## What is it?
-- Here the Hermle Sieva-3 centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.
+- Here the Hermle Sieva-3 vertical, basket-type, laboratory-scale centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.
+- This simplified form is used in the research article:

   ### Assumptions
     - The basket has no thickness (it is drawn as a shell)
     - The outer basket is not drawn
     - The inner basket walls are not drawn, instead the filter mesh is drawn as the wall
-    - The filter mesh pores are assumed to be repeating square pores (to check how the pore sizes are adjusted please check the article: and check the source code)
+    - The filter mesh pores are assumed to be repeating square pores (to check how the pore sizes are adjusted please check the research article and check the source code)
     - Inlet pipe height is modified to fit the application

   ### Parts